agrazda/reading-notes/README.md

 # Welcome to my Reading Notes Page

-Check out[my profile](https://github.com/agrazda/reading-notes)to see what I've been working on.
+Check out [my profile](https://github.com/agrazda/reading-notes) to see what I've been working on.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown